eagle-io/docs/source/advanced/historic/aggregates.rst

 DELTA
 -----
 The delta aggregate retrieves the difference between the earliest and latest good raw values in an interval.
 If the last value is less than the first value, the result will be negative.
 If the last value is the same as the first value, or if the last value is also the first value at the same timestamp, the result will be zero.
-If the last value is greater than the first value, the result will be positive.
+If the last value is greater than the first value, the result will be positive.e